-|Langugage||German, some courses in English|
+|Language||German, some courses in English|

-|Part-time Studies||possible under specific conditions|
+|Part-time Studies||Possible under specific conditions|

 Architects deal with the planning, visualisation, design and construction of residences, public buildings and industrial buildings.
 Other activities include the design of complex urban facilities both within Germany and abroad, plus building renovations.
 They are involved with technical design issues, as well as visual, economic, socio-cultural, ecological and legal aspects and standards.
 They work closely with the aspects of functionality, aesthetics, environmental suitability and target group.